vectrun/vectrun.github.io/_projects/lockdown.md

 ---

-*Deze serie is tot 7 januari 2023 zien op de expositie 'Sit Down for a While and See Me', in Dudok Arnhem.*
+*Deze serie was tot 7 januari 2024 te zien op de expositie 'Sit Down for a While and See Me', in Dudok Arnhem.*